mohamed-rabee3/Avokat-AI/Documentation/LEGAL_CHATBOT_MVP_PLAN.md

 - **Primary goals**:
   - **Per-chat isolation**: Each chat session uses only its own uploaded documents; no cross-session leakage.
   - **Grounded answers**: Retrieval-augmented responses using session-scoped knowledge and recent chat history.
+  - **Multilingual support**: Automatic language detection and processing for Arabic, English, and mixed-language documents.
   - **Safety**: Prominent disclaimer in UI and in every model response: "This is not legal advice."
   - **Simplicity**: Single-user assumption; 1–2 PDFs per session; minimal UI; shippable in 1 day.
 - **Non-goals (MVP)**: